simao-ferreira/dotfiles/i3/README.md

 To configure the login background `lightdm-settings` should be enough.

 ## Sound
 Out of the box Mi3 comes with AlsaMixer, but sound will not working from headphones, some comments online refer to Alsa not being able to play from Firefox and other programs.
-Within Mi3 there is also a script to install PulseAudio with it.
+Within Mi3 there is also a script to install Pulse Audio with it.
 Pulse Audio will run on top of AlsaMixer to provide extra capabilities.

 Too install it run the scrip `instal_pulse`, with that the `/.i3/config` file will change and auto-magically apply all configurations necessary.

 To manage external input `mod+ctrl+m` brings the Pulse Audio manager and from there is easy to select the input.
 For example USB headphones.

-After first reboot PulseAudio may not work.
+After first reboot Pulse Audio may not work.
 Using `pulseaudio --check` and `pulseaudio -D` makes it work, but once reboot again, it will not run by default again.
-Afte some research seams pulseaudio is being started before the `/.i3/config` is run.
+After some research seams pulse audio is being started before the `/.i3/config` is run.
-As so make sure to use only one method of auto starting applications. pulseaudio includes these files:
+As so make sure to use only one method of auto starting applications. pulse audio includes these files:
 `/etc/X11/xinit/xinitrc.d/pulseaudio`
 `/etc/xdg/autostart/pulseaudio.desktop`
 `/etc/xdg/autostart/pulseaudio-kde.desktop`